ccubed/Earl/README.md

 This library can support packing and unpacking the External Term Format made popular by Erlang in Python.
 Written in C++ using the Python C API, it should be marginally usable across the various Python implementations, but for now I can guarantee CPython because that's what it was built against.

+# Version
+1.4 is considered the first official release.
+Any version below that was a testing build.

 # Features
 Currently Earl supports these features.